departmentfortransport/ac-roadtraff-pipe/README.md

 Great!
 Depending on how "heavy" an R-user you are may affect how much you want to use my package.

 If the tables you are trying to produce are wildly different to the ones I have created with this package, you may not find any of my sub-functions useful.
-If you are comfortable with R, having a look at my subfunctions may prove inspirational.
-If you wouldn't know how to look at the subfunctions in a package, I wouldn't worry about it.
+If you are comfortable with R, having a look at my functions may prove inspirational.
+If you wouldn't know how to look at the functions in a package, I wouldn't worry about it.

 Mainly, I would suggest reading all of the [`xltabr` readme](https://github.com/moj-analytical-services/xltabr/) to understand what this is about.
 Then, when writing your scripts use the DfT Style Path document in this package, which you can get in 2 ways: